gastryphon/project5/README.md

 Felicia & Natan

-The best dashboard ever can be found here

-It shows how businesses shape cities and how people shape their occupation to fit to the demand.
+How businesses shape cities and how people shape their occupation to fit to the demand.

 https://github.com/gastryphon/project5